oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 ![](https://static.developer.riotgames.com/img/docs/lol/lcu_architecture.png?raw=true)

-Communications between the CEF and this C++ library happen locally, that's why we're obligated to use localhost as our connection endpoint.
+Communication between the CEF and this C++ library happen locally, so we're obligated to use localhost as our connection endpoint.
 You can find additional information about this communication [here.](https://developer.riotgames.com/docs/lol)

 You can also refer back to article 4, where I explain the most interesting endpoints that we encounter when using the Live Client Data API.